 You can channel your inner delightfully, dazzling diva while wearing pyjamas, dog-shaped winter socks, leg warmers and your turban hair towel.

 You can drag your duvet to the living room, watch Romeo + Juliet and cry for an hour afterward because Leo died when he shouldn’t have (Damn you William Shakespeare!)

 You can because you know that flying solo doesn’t mean being unhappy.

-You can do all that because you’re stunning, exquisite, and carry a dazzling amount of sassiness.
+You can do all that because you’re stunning, divine, and carry a dazzling amount of sassy.

-So whether you are chronically ill or not, at some stage someone will take your breath away, just make sure it isn’t that piece of sexy fabric wrapped too tightly around you.
+So whether you are chronically ill or not, at some stage someone will take your breath away and remove all your MS-related insecurities.